adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 Sometimes you may want to call `Foo::Concrete()` instead of `MockFoo::Concrete()`.
-Perhaps you want to do it as part of a stub action, or perhaps your out doesn't need to mock `Concrete()` at all (but it would be oh-so painful to have to define a new mock class whenever you don't need to mock one of its methods).
+Perhaps you want to do it as part of a stub action, or perhaps your test doesn't need to mock `Concrete()` at all (but it would be oh-so painful to have to define a new mock class whenever you don't need to mock one of its methods).